anttisalonen/progbook/rst/strong.rst

 This may be helpful in illustrating the different concepts between languages.

-*Exercise*: Implement both of the above operations in one of the languages (C, Python or Javascript).
+*Exercise*: Implement both of the above operations in one of the languages (C, Python or JavaScript).
 Note that example implementations will be listed below.
 If you pick C, you may want to use the function "realloc".
-If you pick Javascript, you may want to look up the reference for the Javascript array class first.
+If you pick JavaScript, you may want to look up the reference for the JavaScript array class first.

-To prepare, here's how to split a string in C, Python and Javascript:
+To prepare, here's how to split a string in C, Python and JavaScript:

 C: